zacharie-moughanim/pysquirrel-prover-lsp/README.md

-# pysquirrel-prover-lsp
+# PySquirrel-prover-LSP

-A LSP server for Squirrel proof assistant, written in Python.
+A LSP server for [Squirrel proof assistant](https://squirrel-prover.github.io/), written in Python.

+# Features

+This is basically a wrapper around `squirrel`'s interactive mode, the main purpose of this server is to prove files rather than commands in the CLI of `squirrel`'s interactive mode.

+PySquirrel-prover-LSP allows ongoing proofs on multiple files.
+Each file is managed in a separate instance of `squirrel`.

-# Known Issues & Roadmap
+# Known Issues
-- Only support one file at a time.
-- Not in a loop; cannot start another proof without restarting the server...
+-